Boyquotes/Godot-tetris-3/README.md

 ![Interface](docs/Interface.PNG)

 ## Using
-You can click on the screen to control the tetromino.
+You can click on the screen or using keyboard to control the tetromino.

 ### Install
 - Download Godot4